kexiZeroing/FE-Learning-notes/knowledge/javascript/types, json, closure.md

 ## Closure
 **Lexical scoping**, which describes how a parser resolves variable names when functions are nested.
 The word "lexical" refers to the fact that lexical scoping uses **the location where a variable is declared within the source code to determine where that variable is available**.
 Nested functions have access to variables declared in their outer scope.

 **A closure is the combination of a function and the lexical environment within which that function was declared.** This environment consists of any local variables that were in-scope at the time the closure was created.
 The instance of function maintains a reference to its lexical environment, within which the variable name exists.
 Closures are useful because they let you associate data (the lexical environment) with a function that operates on that data.
-This has obvious parallels to object-oriented programming, where objects allow you to associate data (the object's properties) with one or more methods.

 ```javascript
 function makeAdder(x) {